Uplands Development & City Documents

 Calling themselves Uplands, they propose building a massive subdivision on top of the historic Westminster farm.
 While the “Big Red Castle”, which is on the National Registry of Historic Places, will remain standing along with the private Belleview Christian School, the farm will be replaced by a hillside of houses and apartments and is being referred to as “new urbanism”, and claiming to be “sustainable living”.

 Oread Capital submitted the Uplands Preliminary Development Plan (PDP) to the City on February 24, 2020, the day after the City Council approved increased zoning density on two of the farm parcels.
-To view the submitted Uplands Development Plan go to the Westminster City eTrakit.
+Final approval, by a 5-2 City Council vote, took place on January 10, 2022.
+To view the now-approved Uplands Development Plan go to the Westminster City eTrakit.

-Here you can review the real plans for high-densities and small lots that is being proposed by Oread Capital/Uplands.
-All indications are they are moving forward with plans to buy the farm for development, despite the fact that the economy offers very little certainty and security right now.
-Since the track record of Oread Capital is to sell-off their properties and projects in less than three years their interests are always short-term.
+Here you can review the real plans for high-densities and small lots that are proposed by Oread Capital/Uplands.
+Since the track record of Oread Capital is to sell off their properties and projects in less than three years their interests are always short-term.

-Within the Preliminary Development Plan documents is a proposed Metro Special District (Tax District) that Oread Capital wants to get approved at this stage.
-The City procedure is to not approve these Metro Special Districts until the final plans (ODP) are approved.
+Within the filed documents is a proposed Metro Special District (Tax District) that Oread Capital wants to get approved at this stage.
+The expectation is the MSD application will be submitted in spring 2022.
+This will have to come before the Westminster City Council for a public hearing and approval.

-Over the nine-years of being in business, Oread Capital have been on five development projects, all that had previously been started by another developer and were resold.
+Over the eleven years of being in business, Oread Capital has been on five development projects, all of which had previously been started by another developer and were resold.
 Oread was the Colorado representative for Connecticut-based Wheelock Street Capital on three of these projects.
 All five Oread projects were flipped to other builders within three-years or less.

 The most recent public record of Oread projects is from 2015, on The Canyons in Castle Pines, where Oread bought and immediately sold the property to Shea Homes.
 Oread flipped The Canyons property to Shea Homes, and according to CORA documents, left themselves as the 5-member board of The Canyons Metro Tax District 6.